JayKirt/Campaign-Website/README.md

     Images clickable and redirect to info on that event.  <br> Description for campaign items set to right side. ✔️ <br>
     Main title centred at top of page. ✔️<br>
-    Campaign session number to right side of campaign picture.✔️
+    Campaign session number to right side of campaign picture.✔️ <br>

   </li>
   <li> Maps page: <br>
-    Map images displaying in a list pushed to the left. ✔️ <br> Clickable images that redirect to information on said map. <br> Header for each map with name of location.✔️ </li>
+    Map images displaying in a list pushed to the left. ✔️ <br> Clickable images that redirect to information on said map. <br> Header for each map with name of location.✔️ </li>   <br>
   <li> NPC page: <br>
     Npc images displaying on left side. ✔️ <br>
     Header for Npc name. ✔️ <br>